sguox002/leetcode/contest/contest171.md

 approach:

-just try from 1 to n and break into i and j and check if they contains 0. we can use string find to check 0.
+just try from 1 to n and break into i and j and check if they contains 0.

+we can use string find to check 0.

+I got stuck and wrong submission on this trying to get a greedy solution, which is overkill for an easy problem.

 ```cpp
     vector<int> getNoZeroIntegers(int n) {
         vector<int> ans;